Your Passport to Global Affairs

 In the above photo, from left, are Mimi Gregory, NCWA Vice President for Programs; Meghan Joyce, Aubrey Rogers High School team coach; students Aaron Bowman, Bennett Bowman, Luke Brown and Alex Ewy; and Jim Seymour, NCWA's manager of the high school competition.

-This informative and nonpartisan daily newsletter on international events is a quick way to stay current and enhance your understanding of our lectures and Great Decisions discussions!
+This informative and nonpartisan daily emailed newsletter on international events is a quick way to stay current and enhance your understanding of our lectures and Great Decisions discussions.
+It is a free benefit of NCWA membership!
+Click here to subscribe.

 Travel with WACA Members